 Bank Megabits Sector Sizes

 Bank 1 8 Mb Eight 4 Kword, Fifteen 32 Kword

 Bank 2 24 Mb Forty-eight 32 Kword

-Bank 3 24 Mb Forty-eight32 Kword
+Bank 3 24 Mb Forty-eight 32 Kword

 Bank 4 8 Mb Eight 4 Kword, Fifteen 32 Kword

 The SecSiTM (Secured Silicon) Sector is an extra 256 byte sector capable of being permanently locked by AMD or customers.
-The SecSi Customer Indicator Bit (DQ6) is permanently set to 1 if the part has been customer locked, permanently set to 0 if the part has been factory locked, and is 0 if customer lockable.
+The SecSi Customer Indicator Bit (DQ7) is permanently set to a 1 if the part has been customer locked permanently set to 0 if the part has been factory locked, and is 0 if customer lockable.
 This way, customer lockable parts can never be used to replace a factory locked part.

 Factory locked parts provide several options.
-The SecSi Sector may store a secure, random 16 byte

-ESN (Electronic Serial Number), customer code (programmed through AMD's ExpressFlash service), or both.
-Customer Lockable parts may utilize the SecSi Sector as a bonus space, reading and writing like any other flash sector, or may permanently lock their own code there.
+The SecSi Sector may store a secure, random 16 byte ESN (Electronic Serial Number), customer code (programmed through AMD's ExpressFlash service), or both.
+Customer Lockable parts may utilize the SecSi Sector as a one-time programmable area.